 Make use of any customer service automation features available to you to speed up your responses.
-For example, your workflow might look for mentions of Coronavirus and copy those messages to a separate folder for faster review and follow-up.
+For example, your workflow might look for mentions of the crisis and copy those messages to a separate folder for faster review and follow-up.

 Adding a tag will let you easily report on the impact of the crisis on support volume and responsiveness, and it will enable you to review your performance.
 Your workflow could even add an internal note giving the agent guidance on how to handle the conversation.

 3. Review your knowledge base documentation

 Rock-solid self-service is enormously helpful during a crisis.
 Find any existing help documents that affected customers might find (e.g., how to cancel an order or how to get a refund).
 Read through them in the context of the crisis, and see if they need to be amended.

 Consider adding a temporary call-out in those documents, linking people to the public “source of truth” document you created above.